Enabling Homomorphically Encrypted Inference for Large DNN Models: Experimental Analysis

-To assess whether the persistent memory implementation poses a bandwidth limitation, we have used the MM configuration.
-In this situation, each DRAM DIMM features an individual bandwidth \textit{circa} 21~GB/s and since there are two DIMMs per socket populated, the bandwidth per socket is close to 42~GB/s (see Figure~\ref{fig:conf32}).
-Figure~\ref{fig:dram_traffic} shows that the average memory bandwidth in one socket is 2.25~GB/s with peaks of less than 20~GB/s.
+To assess whether the persistent memory implementation poses a bandwidth limitation, we have used the MM32 configuration.
+In this situation, each DRAM DIMM features an individual bandwidth \textit{circa} 21~GB/s and since there are two DIMMs per socket populated, the bandwidth per socket is close to 42~GB/s (see Figure~\ref{fig:conf_mm32}).
+Our profiling reveals that the average memory bandwidth in one socket is 2.02~GB/s for reading and and 2.15~GB/s for writing with peaks of around 20~GB/s (Figure~\ref{fig:dram_traffic}).
 A similar behavior is observed in the sibling socket (but not shown in the figure).
 Each PMem module, on the other hand, yields an individual bandwidth of 7.3~GB/s for reading and 2.4~GB/s for writing and since each socket is fully populated with six DIMMs, the bandwidth per socket is close to 43.8~GB/s for reading and 14.4~GB/s for writing.
 Figure~\ref{fig:pmm_traffic} illustrates that neither writing nor reading bandwidth attain the maximum value.

 These results are aligned with those exposed in Section~\ref{subsec:Paraver} and reinforce our statement that Intel Optane PMem yields efficient executions for this type of workloads.